 The Benefits of Coconut Oil

-Coconut oil is brimming with benefits, specifically for the nails.
+According to our experts, coconut oil is brimming with potential benefits, specifically for the nails:

 - Strengthens brittle, cracked nails